Home > Eating In > Entrees > Shrimp Tacos with Mango Salsa

 shrimp tacos topped with creamy cilantro avocado dressing

-Living in South Texas we have had our fair share of tacos and honestly, we have never met a taco we didn’t like including these shrimp tacos with mango salsa.
+Living in South Texas, we have had our fair share of tacos, and honestly, we have never met a taco we didn’t like, from cola-marinated beef fajita tacos to chicken street tacos to these shrimp tacos with mango salsa.
 We always have a bag of shrimp in the freezer for those nights when we need a quick and easy meal after a busy day.
-This recipe comes together in less than 30 minutes and is the perfect Taco Tuesday dinner.
+With our mango habanero salsa and homemade tortilla chips, this recipe comes together in less than 30 minutes and is the perfect Taco Tuesday dinner.

 shrimp tacos topped with creamy cilantro avocado dressing